IgnusG/extract-modules-webpack-plugin/README.md

 ## Extract Modules Webpack Plugin

+Please note that this plugin is **experimental** for now.
+I only test it on my projects which all have a manifest declared in the CommonsChunkPlugin.
+Not sure how it will behave without it.
+It's also derived from the original plugin [split-by-name-webpack-plugin][original-plugin].

 This plugin will extract modules from any entry bundle into any number of arbitrarily defined smaller bundles

 ### Why?